 Washington, DC is a few hours drive away from several beaches.
 Destinations along the Chesapeake Bay and the Atlantic Ocean offer the region a wide selection of activities including everything from swimming to boating to crabbing to viewing wildlife.
-Whether you prefer a quiet getaway or an active vacation, you can find it within a short drive from the capital region.
+Whether you prefer to load up your beach wagon for a quiet getaway or an active vacation, you can find it within a short drive from the capital region.

 Assateague Island National Seashore, Maryland